Required: Azure Data Explorer configuration

-The Azure Data Explorer MCP Server provides a standardized Model Context Protocol interface for Azure Data Explorer/Eventhouse in Microsoft Fabric.
-This server enables AI assistants to execute KQL queries and explore your data through consistent, well-defined interfaces.
+The Azure Data Explorer MCP Server provides a standardized Model Context Protocol interface for accessing Azure Data Explorer/Eventhouse clusters in Microsoft Fabric.
+It enables AI assistants to execute KQL queries and explore your data through a consistent, well-defined API.

 ADX_CLUSTER_URL=https://yourcluster.region.kusto.windows.net